 - margin for adverse deviations.

 Letters of credit

-Nevertheless, Retraite Québec will accept an adjustment that only applies for periods in which the letters of credit are expected to be renewed, in accordance with the funding policy.
+Retraite Québec will accept an adjustment that only applies for periods during which the letters of credit are expected to be renewed, in accordance with the funding policy.
 In such cases, the interest rate assumption would be select and ultimate.

 Active investment management

 According to the educational note concerning the determination of best estimate discount rates, it is generally reasonable to assume that active management will generate returns equivalent to the additional investment management fees associated with active management over those for passive management.

 Retraite Québec therefore

 expects the actuary to limit the added value of active management that is included in the interest assumptions to the fees incurred for active management.